AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 To have a better understanding of how we process the commands in StudentConnect, you can take a look at the basic concepts here!

 ### Student
 A student is represented as an item in the student list.
-You can add a student by calling the [`addstu`](#adding-a-new-student-addstu) command and delete a student by calling the [`delete`](#deleting-a-person--delete) command.
+You can add a student by calling the [`addStu`](#adding-a-new-student-addStu) command and delete a student by calling the [`delete`](#deleting-a-person--delete) command.
 Once a student is added, it will appear on the list at the bottom of the panel, with a number index assigned to the student.
 The number index is based on the order that the student is added into the list.

 A student has the following attributes, as shown on the example above: